 JVET-AH0078 – AhG10: Distortion Propagation Factor for VVC Low-Delay Configuration

-This contribution is a follow-up of JVET-AF0089 and JVET-AG0055, that propose a method that tries to give more quality weight to local areas that are likely to be reused in other picture (through temporal prediction).
+This contribution is a follow-up of JVET-AF0089 and JVET-AG0055, that proposes a method that tries to give more quality weight to local areas that are likely to be reused in other pictures (through temporal prediction).
 It does so by estimating a “distortion propagation factor” with a fast 1st inter pass.

-During the 33rd JVET meeting, progress was acknowledged, and it was suggested to further investigate about the non-homogeneous behaviour over different sequences.
+During the 33rd JVET meeting, progress was acknowledged, and it was suggested to further investigate about the non-homogeneous behaviour of the scheme over different sequences.

 In this follow-up version, a propagation length was introduced to differentiate quality propagation from key and non-key frames.
-BD-rate difference around -4.1% are reported for VVC low-delay configurations (class B and below).
-Speed optimization (1st pass only for key frames) reduce the BD-rate to around -3.8% while cutting the extra encoder time by more than 2.
+BD-rate difference around -4.1% is reported for VVC low-delay configurations (class B and below).
+Speed optimization (1st pass only for key frames) reduces BD-rate performance to around -3.8% while reducing the additional encoder time by more than 2 times.

-Compared to JVET-AG0055 per-sequence performance differences have been reduced, with around 1% BD-rate change for sequences with losses.
+Compared to JVET-AG0055, per-sequence performance differences have been reduced, with around 1% BD-rate change for sequences with losses.

 As a reminder, the gains of BIM (comparable technique, but single-pass relying on MCTF) are around 2.3% in the low-delay test conditions.